Netherlands-Cancer-Institute/Multimodal_attention_DeepLearning/README.md

 The multi-modal deep learning algorithm was developed to predict the molecular subtypes of breast cancer.
 This model was combined with the attention mechanism to create the final model (multi-modal deep learning with intra- and inter-modality attention modules: MDL-IIA)

+### Notes:
+* Multimodal deep learning
+1. Models_MDL-IIA_4-category.py: Model details for predicting 4-category molecular subtypes.
+2. Models_MDL-IIA_L-NL.py: Model details for distinguishing between Luminal disease and Non-Luminal disease.

+* Others
+Model details based on mammography or ultrasound only are also provided.
+Please see "Models_mammography.py" and "Models_ultrasound.py".

 ### Requirements:

 * tensorflow-gpu 2.4.0